moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/databases-for-analysis-and-apps.md

-# Using Databases and data for apps
+# Using databases and data for apps

 This section covers how and when to use different tools to query our databases on the Analytical Platform and what to consider when giving data to a deployed app.
-This section assumes you are getting data from databases that are already created on the Analytical platform.
+This section assumes you are getting data from databases that are already created on the Analytical Platform.
 If you need to upload data to the platform see the sections on [S3](#s3) and [information governance](#information-governance).

 ## Guidance on using our databases for analysis

-We use `pydbtools` (for Python) and `dbtools` (for R) on the Analytical Platform to query our databases (You can find out more information about them in the [dbtools section](#dbtools)).
+We use `pydbtools` (for Python) and `dbtools` (for R) on the Analytical Platform to query our databases.
+You can find out more information about them in the [dbtools section](#dbtools).
 Both these tools use an [SQL](#sql) Engine called [Athena](#amazon-athena) to query large datasets in S3 just like a normal relational database system.
 When you want to manipulate or query the databases on the Analytical Platform consider the following:

-- A good general rule is first to use Athena and SQL for aggregation, joins, and filtering of your data, and then to bring the resulting table into R/Python for more nuanced analytical calculations and transforms.
+- A good general rule is first to use SQL (via `dbtools` or `pydbtools`) for aggregation, joins, and filtering of your data, and then to bring the resulting table into RStudio or JupyterLab for more nuanced analytical calculations and transforms.

-- If you just need to aggregate, join or filter your data and not do anything special with it then it might be worth considering doing all of your transforms using SQL Athena.
+- If you just need to aggregate, join or filter your data and not do anything special with it then it might be worth considering doing all of your transforms using SQL with `dbtools` or `pydbtools`.

-- Athena is likely to perform joins, aggregates, and filters much faster than your RStudio or JupyterLab environment.
+- Performing joins, aggregates, and filters with SQL via `dbtools` or `pydbtools` is likely to be much faster than doing this within RStudio or JupyterLab environment using e.g. `dplyr` or `pandas`.

 - When you read the data into RStudio/JupyterLab it will store it in the memory (RAM) of your environment.
 Currently environments have 12GB of memory, which is easily sufficient for most needs.
 If your data is too large for this capacity it will break the environment, and crash.

-If in doubt about best practices we have slack channels for R, Python, SQL, etc where you can ask.
+If in doubt about best practices we have Slack channels for R, Python, SQL, etc where you can ask.

 ## Guidance on using databases / data for deployed apps